5 Ways to Take Care of Yourself Emotionally

 Practice self-care whenever possible.
 Physical care will keep you healthy and strong, better able to endure life when difficult things happen.
 Psychological well-being goes a long way to help sustain you, especially during life challenges when you are called upon to emotionally respond.
 Understanding who you are at your core, what makes you tick, how you differ from or are similar to those around you, and what your attitudes and beliefs are will help keep you on the “right track," able to stay on your path in order to accomplish what you desire.
 As with emotions, your psychological outlook helps keep you steady in your own life.

-Spiritually, cultivate a belief system that brings you hope and faith.
-Spiritual practice (this may be religious, but not necessarily) helps to sustain you on a daily basis, especially in trying and challenging times and with trying and challenging people.
+Cultivate a belief system that brings you hope and faith.
+Spiritual practice (this may be religious, but not necessarily) can help to sustain you on a daily basis, especially in trying and challenging times and with trying and challenging people.

 4. Create a healthy support system.